ppa21/cmpt474-group6-quarantine-assist/README.md

 To start front-end:
 1) cd my-app
+2) npm install
-2) npm start
+3) npm start
-3) Navigate to "localhost:3000" in browser
+4) Navigate to "localhost:3000" in browser